melissiproject/client/docs/index.rst

 development simply by using Melissi Desktop Client and reporting bugs to `our issue tracking system on github
 <http://www.github.com/melissiproject/client/issues/>`_ or, even
-better, by submitting patches that fix bug or introduce new features.
+better, by submitting patches that fix bugs or introduce new features.

 All development is done on github under `melissi project
 <http://www.github.com/melissiproject>`_ so can easily fork and develop.